OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-02.md

 ## Matthew 2:19

-After Herod died, an angel of the Lord appeared in a dream to Joseph in Egypt,
+Following Herod's death, an angel of the Lord came to Joseph in a dream while he was in Egypt,

 ## Matthew 2:20